 Take advantage of this and try to build a network of brand advocates who will promote your brand and products for you.

-Don’t forget to build a strong customer support team to answer and fix your customers inquiries and ensure the best experience for them at every stage of their journey.
+Don’t forget to build a strong customer support team to answer and fix your customer's inquiries and ensure the best experience for them at every stage of their journey.

-However, it is a great way to gain the experience needed to run an e-commerce business and is a great first step to grow a successful brand (and to make the most out of aunty’s money)
+However, it is a great way to gain the experience needed to run an e-commerce store and is a great first step to growing a successful brand.